stkao05/deferredStorage/README.md

 # deferredStorage

-`deferredStorage` is a key-value storage that enables a more performant usage of `localStorage` via making use of the [Background Tasks API](https://www.w3.org/TR/requestidlecallback/) (requestIdleCallback)
+`deferredStorage` is a key-value storage that enables a performant usage of localStorage with the [Background Tasks API](https://www.w3.org/TR/requestidlecallback/)(requestIdleCallback).

+## Motivations

 In the current state of browsers, `localStorage` is still the most stable storage options.
 However, `localStorage` could pose performance issues when storing data with considerable size or with complex structure due to these properties of `localStorage`:
 - It is a synchronous storage